Avoid back pain: Here’s how to move a freezer

 Now that you and your freezer are ready for moving day, here’s a step-by-step guide process on how to move chest freezers properly and safely:

-Step 1: Protect it with moving blankets
+Step 1: Prepare and protect it with moving blankets

 Step 2: Secure it